miltonian/reusables/README.md

-#reusables
+# Reusables
--Alexander Hamilton
+- Alexander Hamilton

-Basic Guidelines and How-to
+## Basic Guidelines and How-to

 - write your own functions where you retrieve/deal with data in the /reusables/classes/CustomData directory with the namespace of CustomaData.
 - create pages in the views directory from the root directory.